theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # W?
 NSg/V/J . .
 >
 #
 > “ Once  upon a   time  there were  three little    sisters , ” the Dormouse began in a
 # .
-NSg/C P    D/P NSg  W?
+NSg/C P    D/P NSg/J W?
 NSg/V NSg   NPrSg/I/J NPl/V   . .
 D   NSg      V     P  D/P
 > great hurry ; “ and their names were  Elsie , Lacie , and Tillie ; and they lived at
 # NSg/J NSg/V . .
 V/C D     NPl   NSg/V NPr   . ?     .
 V/C ?      .
 V/C IPl  V/J   P
 > the bottom of a   well  — ”